mtkresearch/generative-fusion-decoding/README.md

 Memory Breakdown: ASR - Whisper Large ~3GB, LLM - Breeze/Mistral ~14GB

+🤗You can try it out hassle-free with Kaggle T4 GPUs [here](https://www.kaggle.com/code/a24998667/generative-fusion-decoding-example)!

 ### On Single File
 To run the script, the following three arguments are required:
 - `--model_name`: This argument specifies which type of model to use.
 There are two options: